mautic/documentation/en/focus/README.md

 There are four styles supported -

 1. Bar - display a bar across the top or bottom of the page
-2. Modal - a small modal window that appears centered on the page
+2. Modal - a small modal window that appears centred on the page
 3. Notification - these are like modals but smaller and slide in from the side.
 4. Full page - also like a modal only it takes up the entire view.

-Each style has it's own settings such as position, size, sticky, etc.
+Each style has its own settings such as position, size, sticky, etc.

 #### Colors